madeindjs/portfolio/books/api-on-rails-6-en/chapter04.md

 These three parts are each encoded in base64 and then concatenated using points (`.`).
 This gives us something like that:

-.A valid JWT token

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
 ```

 Once decoded, this token gives us the following information:

-.The JWT token header
+The JWT token header

 ```json
 { "alg": "HS256", "typ": "JWT" }
 ```

-.The payload of the JWT token
+The payload of the JWT token

 ```json
 { "sub": "1234567890", "name": "John Doe", "iat": 1516239022 }